 These are some still images of things that have been happening, lifted from the video footage I’ve been capturing of various recording sessions.
 Maybe I’ll go one better and put some sort of little teaser video together in the next few days, just because.

-at this point there are 55 different garageband demos, and a handful of related things spread around on a few cameras and mixer scratch tracks. most of those songs haven’t even been recorded proper-like yet, and i know there are still more things left to be written before i’m through. maybe it’s time to start thinking about making this one a double-CD.
+At this point there are fifty-five different GarageBand demos, and a handful of related things spread around on a few cameras and mixer scratch tracks.
+Most of those songs haven’t even been recorded proper-like yet, and I know there are still more things left to be written before I’m through.
+Maybe it’s time to start thinking about making this one a double CD.

-— dave pearlman’s TM-250 mic is the only microphone i will want or need to record a violin with for the rest of my life. it’s just that good in that application. it looks pretty, too.
+- Dave Pearlman’s TM-250 is the only microphone I will want or need to record a violin with for the rest of my life.
+It’s just that good in that application.
+It looks pretty, too.

 - For every person who makes you wait two months to record something with them only to flake out on you at the last minute under questionable conditions, there are three people who will show up and do what they say, and they won’t make you wait at all.
 Those three people are lovely.